Types of abuse

 Physical abuse – including assault, hitting, slapping, pushing, misuse of medication, restraint or inappropriate physical sanctions.

-Domestic violence – including psychological, physical, sexual, financial, emotional abuse; so called ‘honour’ based violence.
+Domestic abuse – including psychological, physical, sexual, financial, emotional abuse; so called ‘honour’ based violence.
+Here is a video about Hidden Harms, focusing on Domestic Abuse and Older People.

 Sexual abuse – including rape, indecent exposure, sexual harassment, inappropriate looking or touching, sexual teasing or innuendo, sexual photography, subjection to pornography or witnessing sexual acts, indecent exposure and sexual assault or sexual acts to which the adult has not consented or was pressured into consenting.